MAINFRAME

 SQL databases still abound.
 For Apple, they're the "backend" of Core Data, their "work horse" of many years.

-Coding an App is different and concepts complex.
+Coding an App is different and complex.
 But it's exciting and worthy of cheers and maybe a few tears.